 Robert Sharp, campaign manager for English PEN, which lobbies on free speech and art internationally, said the prosecutions for hate online had been:

 All young men between the ages of 18 and 22, they are all from disadvantaged backgrounds, and the things that they have been prosecuted for have been immature and inarticulate.
-There's almost a criminalisation of adolescence, and of poor literacy, that's
+There's almost a criminalisation of adolescence, and of poor

-one issue that seems to have emerged.
+literacy, that's one issue that seems to have emerged.

 The communications laws being used are for grossly offensive messages.
 Offence as the trigger for prosecution is still a big problem.
 The case that is the most important is that of Azhar Ahmed, he is the only case of an ethnic minority.
-He posted
+He

-something silly and illiterate about how soldiers were going to hell.
+posted something silly and illiterate about how soldiers were going to hell.
 He was prosecuted because far-right activists made a co-ordinated campaign to have him arrested.

 So by using offence as the trigger for prosecution, you are putting the power of censorship into the hands of people who may chose to be offended for political gain.
 That's a big deal for censorship.

-Saudi authorities should immediately drop all charges against the detained editor of a website created to foster debate about religion and religious figures
+Saudi authorities should immediately drop all charges against the detained editor of a website created to foster debate about religion and religious figures in Saudi Arabia.

 On December 17, 2012, the Jeddah District Court, which had been hearing the case against the editor, Raif Badawi, referred it to a higher court on a charge of apostasy, which carries the death penalty.
-The charges against him, based solely to Badawi's
+The charges against him, based solely to

-involvement in setting up a website for peaceful discussion about religion and religious figures, violate his right to freedom of expression.
+Badawi's involvement in setting up a website for peaceful discussion about religion and religious figures, violate his right to freedom of expression.

 Eric Goldstein, deputy Middle East director at Human Rights Watch said: